Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 ## Relations

 A relation is nothing more or less than something that relates one thing to another.
-There are various well known examples, such as equality '$=$', inequality '$\ne$', order '$\le$'.
+There are various well known examples, such as equality '$=$', inequality '$\ne$', order '&le;'.
 Once a relation has a name it is possible to make statements about this relation such as '$1<2$' or '$0=1$' (statements may turn out to be false).
 Typically this notation uses some symbol in between the two things that are related, but there are exceptions such as functions (which relate their input to their output).

 Concretely a relation can be modelled as a set of pairs.
 If a relation $R$ contains the pair $(x,y)$ then $R$ relates $x$ to $y$ which is usually written $x R y$.
 This way of modelling relations is the easiest to translate to a table in a database.